rolfkip/cc17-webhooks/README.md

 Modification 2 boring

-boring for the third time
+boring for the third time / with an edit